defold/defold.github.io/README.md

 `_includes/search_engine_metadata.html` shares this policy between page heads and the sitemap.
 Legacy API aliases point to the corresponding reference in their channel and remain excluded; redirect pages are also excluded.
 Google indexing is independent of Pagefind: `pagefind_exclude` only controls internal search.
 Set `noindex: true` in front matter to exclude another page from search engines and the sitemap, or `sitemap: false` to omit it from the sitemap only.
 A page with a different `canonical` URL is omitted from the sitemap.

-Internal API search continues to index Stable references and extension APIs.
+Internal API search indexes canonical references in all three channels and extension APIs.
 Crawling remains allowed in `robots.txt` so search engines can read indexing instructions.

 Sitemap `lastmod` values come only from an explicit `last_modified_at` front-matter date representing the last significant content update.
 Unknown update dates are omitted; publication dates and build timestamps are not substituted.
 The sitemap does not emit `priority` or `changefreq`.